"Hvad hedder det?

 We just build an annex: "What did that cost?"

-Dancing around the truth may be the only remedie, there is no right answer.
+Dancing around the truth may be the only remedie, because there is no right answer.

-Either you did not pay enough or you have too much money.
+Either you did not pay enough and took advantage of someone or you have too much money.
+Both are mortal sins.

-Spending their money remains a very scary roller coaster ride for Danes, who are now getting used to going out for dinner.
-But some twenty years ago on Malta food was so cheap, that one could eat dinner for less than ten dollars including wine.
+Spending money remains a very scary ride for many Danes, who only the last twenty years were getting used to going out for dinner.
+I recall, some twenty-five years ago on Malta food was so cheap, that one could eat dinner for less than ten dollars including wine.

 And she was right.
 Mind you, my wife is always right and nothing can make me say otherwise.

-For that reason Danes do not saddle their horse the day they are riding.
+For that reason, Danes do not saddle their horse the day they are riding.
 Contemplation regarding penge (money) takes time, really a lot of time.
-We bought our house in Denmark within three days after seeing it.
-Paperwork took longer so about one month later we returned to take over the property.
+We bought our beach house in Denmark within three days after seeing it.
+Paperwork took longer, so about one month later we returned to take possession of the property.

-Sitting in the sun, having a drink to celebrate we were interrupted by family of the neighbors.
-They came asking if the house was for sale.
+Sitting in the sun, enjoying a drink to celebrate, we were interrupted by family of the neighbours.
+They came asking if it was true that the house was for sale.

 "We just bought it."

-The house had been on the market for months.
+The house had been on the market for quite a long time.

 Special offers: "Buy more and pay less" may work everywhere else, but not here.